fh-erfurt/Scooter-MS/README.md

 <br />

 ## Credits
+### Credits to the people whose work has advanced our project

 - to [CloudBees](https://github.com/cloudbees) for their [PlantUML GitHub action](https://github.com/cloudbees/plantuml-github-action)
 - to [Vincent A. Cicirello](https://github.com/cicirello) for his [javadoc-cleanup Github Action](https://github.com/cicirello/javadoc-cleanup)